Dental cavities- are they contagious like a common cold? Can you catch a cavity? It’s complicated.

 Importance of good oral hygiene

-A healthy mouth is a gateway to a healthy body.
+Want to stop cavity-causing bacteria in their tracks?
 Good oral hygiene prevents bad breath, dental cavities, gum issues, and tooth loss amongst other problems.

 Good oral health can affect both your physical and mental well-being.
 It impacts your ability to enjoy your favorite foods, how you speak, and your interpersonal relations.